Essential Speaking Topics from Trent Fleming

 Integrating Technology Into Your Enterprise Strategy

 Historically, banks have had two strategic plans: an enterprise, or business plan, and a separate technology plan.
 This is no long a tenable position, as technology now becomes the driving force behind most strategic initiatives.
 This session discusses methods of integrating technology planning into your enterprise planning efforts, providing insight to senior managers and executives as to the increasingly visible and important role technology plays in the banking environment.
+Recently, FFIEC guidelines for IT planning add new requirements that executive management should be involved.
 Topics include selected new technologies, negotiating and managing vendor relationships, merger and acquisition planning, managing operations and technology staff, and engaging with customers to maintain strong relationships via electronic channels. (this session can be tailored for CEO/Director audiences, or Senior Operations staff.
 I can also provide this as a Director Education or Planning Session, privately for individual banks)